Glycogen-rich clear cell carcinoma of the breast

 Once lymph node metastasis occurs, the outlook is less positive

-Most patients with glycogen-rich clear cell carcinoma of the breast are treated with mastectomy and axillary dissection.
-Patients are often treated with an aromatase inhibitor at the time of surgery.
-More than half of these breast cancers develop metastatic tumor in the axillary lymph nodes.
+In addition, doctors may often prescribe an aromatase inhibitor at the time of surgery.
+More than half of these breast cancers develop metastatic tumors in the axillary lymph nodes.

 It is rare for women with glycogen-rich clear cell carcinoma of the breast and axillary lymph node metastases to survive beyond 7 years following the diagnosis.
-However, there are still many cases of glycogen-rich clear cell breast carcinoma which demonstrate a favorable outlook.
+However, there are still many cases of glycogen-rich clear cell carcinoma of the breast that demonstrate a favorable outlook.

 For further reading, I suggest you visit this page which has a little bit of information about lipid-rich breast carcinoma, go to this page as well for the histological workup for breast cancer diagnosis and treatment, and last but not least, this page, that has information on cytoplasm.